-In studying this fascinating subject on the Ark of the Covenant, it should be noted that the King James Bible refers to this sacred object of Israel in several different ways other than what was mentioned above.
-It is called the Ark of the Testimony (Exodus 30:6) and the Ark of the Lord (Joshua 4:11,1Samuel 4:6).
-It is also referred to as the Ark of God (1Samuel 3:3, 17, etc.), of the God of Israel (1Samuel 5:10) and the Ark of God's strength (2Chronicles 6:41).
+There are, however, several other ways the Bible references the Ark of the Covenant.
+In the King James Version Bible this sacred object is also called the Ark of the Testimony (Exodus 30:6) and of the Lord (Joshua 4:11,1Samuel 4:6).
+It is also recorded as being called the Ark of God (1Samuel 3:3, 17, etc.), of the God of Israel (1Samuel 5:10), and of God's strength (2Chronicles 6:41).

 The Ark itself was a very special container Moses built according to the specifications given to him directly by God (Exodus 25).
 It contained the stone tablets (given to Moses) which delineated the Ten Commandments (the basic terms of obedience from which the Old Covenant was built), the rod of Aaron the High Priest that budded, and a pot containing manna.
 Its first mention in the Bible is in Exodus 30.

 The Ark was the holiest physical object located inside the holiest place in God's temple.
-Placed in an area commonly referred to as the 'Holy of Holies' or the 'Most Holy Place,' it represented the very throne of God.
-The room where this object resided was so special that only the temple's High Priest, once a year (on the Day of Atonement or Yom Kippur), could enter into it.
-If anyone else tried to go into the room at any time, or even if the High Priest entered it at any time other than to perform a special service on Atonement, they would be killed by God (Leviticus 16:1 - 2).
+It was in a special area commonly referred to as the 'Holy of Holies' or the 'Most Holy Place' and represented the throne of God.
+The room where this object resided was so holy that only the temple's High Priest could enter it once a year.
+If anyone else tried to go into the room where this sacred object was located, or if the High Priest entered it on a day other than what was commanded, they would be killed by God (Leviticus 16:1 - 2).

-Revelation 11 states that the Ark of the Covenant will be seen again in the near future.
-It will appear in the third heaven, the place where God's throne resides, after an angel loudly declares that God is coming back to earth to rule all humanity (Revelation 11:15, 19)!
-This ark is not the physical object once found in the temple and transported to heaven but rather is the original composed (likely) of spirit essence.
+Amazingly, Revelation 11 states that the Ark of the Covenant will be seen again in the near future.
+It will appear in the third heaven, the place where God's throne resides, after an angel loudly declares that the Lord is coming back to earth to rule all humanity (Revelation 11:15, 19)!
+This ark is not the physical object once found in the temple and transported to heaven but rather is the original composed of spirit essence.